ama291/Music-Driven-Workout-App/Docs/3b-documentation-updated-after-deadline.md

 4. From the other terminal, from the root directory of our project, run the command `python3 -m CLI.cli --help`
 5. If there are dependencies you are missing, such as the python Click module which allows for an interactive console app, then you will need to install them on your computer with `pip3 install _`
 6. Repaeat seps 4-5 until 4 is successful
 7. When 4 is successful, you will be given a list of commands that you can test.
 This should include `fitnesstest`, `testexercise`, and `workout`.
+The app should guide you through what information you will need to input.
     * `fitnesstest` accepts user information for what kind of fitness test they want, creates the fitness test, and then guides them through each exercise, allowing them to add or remove tracked exercises after the test.
     * `testexercise` is the fitness test for a single exercise with a given exercise ID (A number between 1 and around 1000).
     * `workout` allows a user to start a workout and then pause, save, or quit, in any order.